prestonharberts/fedora-40-configuration/docs/firefox.md

 	- Autoplay
 		- Disable autoplay: On
 - Appearance
-  - Automatically enable YouTube's "Theatre mode": On
-  - Automatically expand the video player: On
   - Use the available space based on the viewport dimensions to expand the video player: On
   - Automatically expand the videos descriptions: On
   - Hide chat: On